 gray matter (neurons and their connections) in the amygdala-cingulate circuit than

+those with two copies of the long variant.
 Next, using functional magnetic resonance imaging (fMRI), the researchers

 monitored the brain activity of 94 healthy participants while they were looking at